dy/sprae/readme.md

 </script>
 ```

-* `sprae` initializes subtree with data and immediately evaporates reactive attrs.
+* `sprae` initializes subtree with data and immediately evaporates `:` attrs.
-* `state` is object reflecting values, changing any of its props rerenders subtree.
+* `state` is object reflecting current values, changing any of its props rerenders subtree.

 <!--
 <details>